Welcome to the Pennsylvania Soybean Board

 PSB primarily focuses on soybean research, marketing and education to support the profitability of Pennsylvania soybean farmers and the soy industry.

 Adopted August 4, 2016

-The Pennsylvania Soybean Board will invest soybean checkoff resources for the purpose of advancing soybeans in the Commonwealth, enhancing sustainability, and providing opportunities for Pennsylvania Soybean Growers.
+The Pennsylvania Soybean Board will invest soybean checkoff resources to advance soybeans in the Commonwealth, enhance sustainability, and provide opportunities for Pennsylvania Soybean Growers.

 A new strategic plan that charts the future course of the Pennsylvania Soybean Board was adopted by the farmer/leaders of the Board at its August 2016 meeting.
 The strategic plan will guide the Board as it considers checkoff-funded research priorities, educational opportunities, outreach and other projects.